Retarded potential: In linearized gravity

 Using SI units, the expression must be divided by $c^4$, as can be confirmed by dimensional analysis.

 Occurrence and application

 A many-body theory which includes an average of retarded and advanced Liénard–Wiechert potentials is the Wheeler–Feynman absorber theory also known as the Wheeler–Feynman time-symmetric theory.

+In gravitation, there are application examples for calculating deviations in orbits of satellites, moons or planets.
+The anomalies in the rotation curves of more than one hundred spiral galaxies of different types could also be explained.
+The data of the “SPARC (Spitzer Photometry and Accurate Rotation Curves) Galaxy collection”, which were recorded with the Spitzer Space Telescope, were used for this purpose.
+In this way, neither the assumption of dark matter nor a modification of general relativity is required to explain the observations.
+On even larger scales, the retarded gravitational potentials result in effects such as an accelerated expansion, which leads to an isotropic, but not homogeneous universe with an outer shell of dark matter with an increased mass density as well as a strong gravitational redshift of distant astronomical objects.

 Example

 The potential of charge with uniform speed on a straight line has inversion in a point that is in the recent position.
 The potential is not changed in the direction of movement.